 Three types of cognitive load apply to instructional designers crafting training:

 - Extraneous Cognitive Load: This type of cognitive load is caused by external factors that are not directly related to the learning materials or tasks.
 It includes distractions, irrelevant information, and confusing instructions.
-Extraneous cognitive load can hinder learning by diverting attention and mental resources away from the main task.
+Extraneous cognitive load can hinder learning by diverting attention and mental resources from the main task.

 The Importance of Cognitive Load in Corporate IT Training